rickhull/lager/README.md

     Foo.log_to '/tmp/foo.log'

-Note that this will create a new Logger instance.
+Note that this will replace the class's Logger instance.
 The old log level will be maintained unless you specify a new one.

 Best practices
 --------------